5mina/b25-website/README.md

 ### modified semver
 • major - code restructuring

-• minor - adding, deleting, or major feature modification
+• minor - adding, deleting, or modifying a feature

-• patch - file and minor feature modification
+• patch - modifying files

 # rules
 • using camel case for file names is highly recommended

-• the utilization of branches while developing a certain feature is mandatory • there shall be a meeting before committing to the repository be it a major, minor, or patch update